Terry King (6 p.m. 7 p.m.)

 Hayden Savage (6am – NOON) – Saturday

-I started at E-Communications in the summer of 2019, just in time for Thayer Bobcat Football, it has been so much fun so far here.
+I started at E-Communications in the summer of 2019, just in time for Thayer Bobcat Football, it has been so much fun here.
 You can hear me throughout the week on all of our stations, but mainly on Kkountry 95.
-From six till noon I host the “Savage Saturday”, The Ozarks Sports Talk Show from 8:20-9, and the Savage Y2Kkountry Countdown from 10-11am.
-You can hear me call some Bears basketball in the fall.
-I’ve had so much fun so far at E-Communications so far, and can’t wait to see where it will take me!
-I enjoy doing things with my family and especially love being in the outdoors.
+From six till noon I host the “Savage Saturday” and the Savage Y2Kkountry Countdown from 10-11am.
+You can hear me call some Bears basketball in the Winter/Spring.
+I’ve had so much fun at E-Communications so far, and can’t wait to see where it will take me!
+I am a graduate out of the “COVID-19 Class of 2020”, I will be attending Arkansas State University in the fall of 2020 to pursue a degree in Creative Media Production at one of the top schools in the lovely state of Arkansas.
+I enjoy doing things with my family and especially love being in the outdoors, if I am not there you can probably find me curled up on my couch at home watching some crazy TV series on Netflix while holding my crazy dog, Marv.